 The white flowers of Colchicum speciosum ‘Album’ look amazing planted among the black grass, Ophiopogon planiscapus ‘Kokuryu’.

-How to plant colchicum bulbs
+How deep to plant colchicum bulbs

 Plant bulbs at least 5cm deep and around 15cm apart.
 The top of the dry, brown tunic should be just above soil level.
 All parts of the plant are poisonous, so wear gloves when handling.
 You can also buy potted bulbs in autumn.